Dear Readers,

 Again, these are long-term life lessons.

-Then there are the trips and stumbles,
+there are the Trips and Stumbles,

-that will inevitably occur
+and Crashes that will inevitably occur

-in some form with all children.
+in some form with

 When things really get out of whack or off course,

-Humor Perspective and Optimism join together
+Heart, Humor, Perspective and Optimism join together

-to play a powerful group role in guiding
+to play a powerful group role in guiding our children

-out of harm's way and back on a safe path.
+harm's way and back on a safe path.

 High School becomes a look forward.